fleek-network/fleek-network-docs/guides/Node Operators/how-to-manage-logfiles.md

 To mitigate any concerns or issues, a Node Operator can configure the system to rotate, compress, set maximum size of these files.

 In this guide, we'll look into some options available to manage the logs.
 First, we'll look into journald.conf which controls where to store journal data–the journal is a component of systemd that handles all the messages in a Systemd enabled system.
 Afterwards, we'll look into Logrotate an application to help us manage automatic rotation and compression of log files.
+In essence, the journal and the logs duplicate the same information.

 ## Journal